 Like Libria I, Libria II is tidally locked with its neighbour so that each day lasts ten earth days.
 The planet consists of hot desert plains towards the equator with rocky tundra towards the poles.
 Ice exists in some of the sunless valleys in the polar regions, but the planet is otherwise relentlessly hot with little water in its atmosphere.
 Plant life is restricted to scrubland bushes and grasses in the temperate regions, with algae colonising the native iron rich rocks, giving the planet a banded green hue at 60 degrees north and south.

 Similar in size to earth the planets equatorial regions are a source of great mineral wealth, and the planet's 40 million inhabitants are chiefly there to extract the various ores from the dusty surface.
 While the temperate zones are mountainous, the majority of the planet is dominated by shifting sands.
 There were mountains here once, but the heating of regions directly under the sun for days at a time creates enormous heat lows.
 Cold air rushes in from the higher latitudes creating dust storms which scour everything in their path with winds up to 300mph.
 The weak coriolis force shapes these storms into vast slowly rotating monsters which over the course of a few days cross the entire day side of the planet.
 Lightning is common as the dust is swept into the high atmosphere, and the light from the Librian star is obscured completely.
 Water clouds form over the centre of the low, but rain never reaches the surface.
+Once the storm reaches its peak, the dust and cloud cuts off its own energy source, and the storm finally blows itself out.

 The day side of the planet can reach nearly 80 degrees, while the night size can plunge below freezing, thanks to the poor insulating quality of Libria II's atmosphere.
 This temperature difference causes dense fog to form as the sun goes down, and this is the only way water is delivered to the surface of much of the planet.
 Much of the polar region is constantly shrouded in fog, which over millenia has created ice caps through frost deposition.